Last updated: June 16, 2026

 The fastest way to lose a DPS appointment is to leave one document on the kitchen counter.
 This checklist is for new residents, renewals with address changes, and anyone who booked a slot and wants to walk out with a license the same day.

 Print it or keep it on your phone.
-Tick items the night before.
+Tick items the night before — not in the parking lot.

 Night-before sweep